mozilla/inclusion/evaluation_tools/coc-assessment-tool/responses-consequences.md

 ### Encouraged

--   Multiple possible responses that include short- and long-term consequences
+-   Multiple possible responses that include short- and long-term consequences.
 -   Escalating or proportionate consequences based on the scope, impact, and frequency of the incident.
 Many projects use consequence ladders to create visibility for escalation.
--   Defined scope or spaces for the consequence (where enforcement will happen) — IRC, trackers, events, other kinds of contribution
+-   Defined scope or spaces for the consequence (where enforcement will happen) — IRC, trackers, events, other kinds of contribution.

 ### Red flags

--   Removal from the community as the only possible response to a reported situation[^10]
+-   Removal from the community as the only possible response to a reported situation.[^10]

 -   Using the details of past incidents to outline what responses may be taken, even if anonymized or historical.
 This is harmful to the safety and privacy of all people involved, including reporters.